What is essential? Retailers face confusion over government rules on store closings

-WASHINGTON/NEW YORK, March 18 (Reuters) - As the United States moves to quickly curb the spread of the coronavirus, the question of which retailers can stay open - and where - depends on what government officials deem to be essential.
+WASHINGTON/NEW YORK (Reuters) - As the United States moves to quickly curb the spread of the coronavirus, the question of which retailers can stay open - and where - depends on what government officials deem to be essential.

 Grocery stores, gas stations, pet stores and pharmacies so far are universally defined as “essential” and allowed to stay open.
 Many have seen sales soar as shoppers frantically buy everything from toilet paper to frozen vegetables to peanut butter to medicine.

 But clothing retailers and department-store chains are “non-essential” and therefore have no choice but to close.
-Macy’s Inc, Nordstrom, Nike, Urban Outfitters, Abercrombie & Fitch, and Lululemon have closed their stores across the United States.
+Macy’s Inc (M.N), Nordstrom (JWN.N), Nike (NKE.N), Urban Outfitters (URBN.O), Abercrombie & Fitch (ANF.N), and Lululemon (LULU.O) have closed their stores across the United States.

 In the gray zone are electronic stores, bookstores and hotels.